 Remove snow and ice

-Always carry an ice scraper and brush and a small shovel in your car.
-Remove all snow and ice from all of the windows with a correct tool.
-Avoid improvising with other tools, as you might scratch the car and the glass.
-If you don't remove the snow from your car and ensure enough visibility, you may be fined and have your licence suspended.
+Remove all snow and ice from all of the windows, the headlights and the roof with a brush and scraper.
+Avoid improvising with other implements, as you might scratch the paint and the windows.
+If you don't remove the snow from your car and ensure sufficient visibility, you may be fined and have your licence suspended.

-Make sure you havesufficient windscreen washer fluid, and that the liquid is freeze proof.
+Make sure you have sufficient windscreen washer fluid, and that the liquid is freeze proof.

 It can also be helpful to have extra equipment like snow chains or similar tools if you’re driving on particularly challenging roads.
-For trips in the mountains and the countryside, pack a bag with warm clothes, blankets and some food and drink, in case of unforeseen problems on the road or with the car.
+For trips in the mountains and the countryside, pack a bag with warm clothes, blankets and some food and drink, in case of unforeseen problems on the road or with your car.

 Rental cars

 In Norway, rental cars are equipped with winter tyres as standard during the cold season.
 Most rental locations have everything you need for your car, including winter tyres, chains, and anti-freeze for diesel.
+Make sure you’re filling your car with the correct fuel, whether gasoline or diesel.

 Check the forecast